mw-orcl/Move_Improve/lab400/content.md

 ​	14.
 Keep the Boot Volume settings as is, with boxes unchecked

 ​	15.
-Choose the SSH public key provided by the instructor or use your own
+Add the SSH **public** key provided by the instructor or use your own

 <img src="./images/compute-config-3.png" alt="Compute config 3" style="zoom:50%;" />